Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Razorbacks have been favored by 4.5 points or more two times this season and have covered the spread in all of them.

-- Arkansas' games this year have hit the over on four of seven set point totals (57.1%).
+- Arkansas' games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.